 SpaceX revenue generation

-With all of that said, let’s take a look at some specific SpaceX revenue streams.
+With all that said, let’s look at some specific SpaceX revenue streams.

 Governmental supply contracts

-Similar contracts for the Air Force saw the launch of a GPS satellite in 2015 and in 2020, SpaceX won a contract to provide 40% of all U.S. military launch requirements.
+Similar contracts for the Air Force saw the launch of a GPS satellite in 2015.
+In 2020, SpaceX won a contract to provide 40% of all U.S. military launch requirements.

 In more recent years, SpaceX has made more money from commercial service deliveries.
 Each delivery using the Falcon 9 rocket is advertised at $62 million.

-Starlink is a network of satellites designed to give high-speed internet access to every citizen on Earth.
+Starlink is a satellite network designed to give every citizen on Earth high-speed internet access.